 - 1. All questions must be in written form. - 2.
 Due to the differences in interpretation and terminology, no phone calls will be accepted. - 3.
 Due to variance in camera angles/perspective, rulings on videos are not guaranteed.
 It is ultimately up to the final ruling of the Safety Judges on-site. - 4.
 Do not rely on prior rulings from NCA & NDA Championships. - 5.
-A separate video must be submitted for each Competition to ensure legality. - 6.
-For all Legality questions, you must send a video that contains the skill in question. - 7.
+Legality rulings will not be provided with a digital dance critique, a separate legality verification must be submitted. - 6.
+A separate video must be submitted for each Competition to ensure legality. - 7.
+For all Legality questions, you must send a video that contains the skill in question. - 8.
 Video must include the following: - a.
 Front, side and back view of skill. - b.
 Name of the Championship where you will be performing skill and the Division you will be performing in. - c.
 Include your name, team name, email and phone number with your video. - d.
 Do not send the entire Routine, only the skill(s) in question.
-Your video will be kept on file at NCA & NDA. - 8.
+Your video will be kept on file at NCA & NDA. - 9.
 Costume approval must be submitted in photograph format with at least one (1) athlete wearing the costume in question.
 Front and back view of costume must be shown.
-Official approval cannot be given to sketches or drawings. - 9.
+Official approval cannot be given to sketches or drawings. - 10.
 Music approval must be submitted in mp3 or WAV format.